composer/xdebug-handler/README.md

 If the original command-line contains an argument that pattern-matches this value, for example `--no-ansi` `--colors=never`, then _$colorOption_ is ignored.

+If the pattern-match ends with =auto, for example `--colors=auto`, the argument is replaced by _$colorOption_.
+Otherwise it is added at either the end of the command-line, or preceeding a double-dash `--` delimiter.

 ## Advanced Usage
 ### How it works